dkallen78/ESP32-CYD-for-beginners/example-programs/sound/01-hello-tone/README.md

 }
 ```

+> [!NOTE]
+> Turn your volume down for these sound files.
+The `tone()` function does not have a way to control the volume of its output so everything is

 https://github.com/user-attachments/assets/fabc6c34-21de-4f0b-a7dc-f52a5e6f2e26

 When you've got that compiled and running, turn it off, because it's probably annoying.
 Once you're not being yelled at by your silicon, let's talk about what's happening.